 This report provides the latest operator statistics as well an analysis on the overall market, including operator market shares, and an assessment of the deployment of 2G, 3G and LTE technologies as operators upgrade networks to keep pace with customer demand for high-end mobile data services.
 The report assesses the prepaid and postpaid segments and reviews the wholesale market.

-Prepaid subscribers continue the move to Telstra, 4G subscribers increasing and for some years, overall subscriber growth and revenue slowing, Vodafone continuing to lose subscribers despite improved network performance; includes market developments to November 2013.
+Prepaid subscribers continue the move to Telstra, 4G subscribers increasing and for some years, overall subscriber growth and revenue slowing, Vodafone continuing to lose subscribers despite improved network performance; includes telcos’ operating data to June 2015, recent market developments.

 SingTel, Vodafone, 3, VHA, Optus, Telstra.